octopus-db/schema/README.md

 ### Download and install SchemaSpy

-Visit the SchemaSpy GitHub releases page and download the latest release (`.jar`` file).
+Visit the SchemaSpy GitHub releases page and download the latest release (`.jar` file).
 Save it to a directory on your machine.

 ### Download and install Graphviz

 SchemaSpy relies on Graphviz for generating graphical representations of the database schema.
-To install Graphviz paste the following homebrew command in your macOS terminal
+To install Graphviz paste the following homebrew command in your macOS terminal ...

     brew install graphviz

+... and Homebrew will do the job for you.

 ### Download JDBC driver